1. The Vijayanagara Empire was founded in ___________.

 Explanation: Land tax was the primary revenue, collected in produce or money.

-32. The king’s council of ministers was called:
+32. The king’s council of ministers was called___________.

 A) Mahanayaka Mandali